Board of Directors

 - Harold E. Youngblood, Jr.

-Sepideh S. Asefnia, PE, is Owner and President of SEPI Engineering & Construction, Inc. (SEPI) in Raleigh and Charlotte, NC.
-Her firm, founded in 2001, is a full service civil engineering firm specializing in site/civil design; surveying; roadway and structure design; environmental planning; traffic engineering and operation; water resources; permitting/natural resources; wetland stream mitigation; and construction management.
+Sepi Saidi, PE, is Owner and President of SEPI Engineering & Construction, Inc. (SEPI) in Raleigh, Charlotte, and Wilmington, NC.
+Her firm, founded in 2001, is a full service civil engineering firm specializing in site/civil design; surveying; roadway design; environmental planning; traffic engineering and operations; water resources; natural resources; environmental remediation, construction engineering and inspection, and feasibility studies.
 Prior to forming her own firm, she spent 16 years in the field of transportation engineering design.
-Ms. Asefnia holds BS degrees in both civil and agricultural engineering from NC State University.
+Ms. Saidi holds BS degrees in both civil and agricultural engineering from NC State University.

-Ms. Asefnia is very active in the community and is currently serving on the following:
+Ms. Saidi is very active in the community and is currently serving on the following:

 - NC State University Board of Visitors